Cross-Examination of Fact Witnesses: The Civil Law Perspective

 It is the advocate’s responsibility to control the situation.
 However, in the event that the advocate cannot control the witness, the last resort is for the advocate to appeal politely to the tribunal for an intervention.

-Philippe Pinsolle is the head of international arbitration for continental Europe at Quinn Emanuel Urquhart & Sullivan LLP.
+Philippe Pinsolle is a partner at Quinn Emanuel Urquhart & Sullivan LLP.

-John Henry Merryman and Rogelio Perez-Perdomo, The Civil Law Tradition (Stanford University Press, 2007) 3rd ed., p.
-116 (‘Cross-examination, in particular, seems foreign to the civil law proceeding.’); see also Hans van Houtte, ‘Counsel-Witness Relations and Professional Misconduct in Civil Law Systems’, Arbitration International (Kluwer, 2003), Volume 19, Issue 4, p.
+John Henry Merryman and Rogelio Perez-Perdomo, The Civil Law Tradition, Third edition (Stanford University Press, 2007), p.
+116 (‘Cross-examination, in particular, seems foreign to the civil law proceeding.’); see also Hans van Houtte, ‘Counsel-Witness Relations and Professional Misconduct in Civil Law Systems’, Arbitration International (2003), Volume 19, Issue 4, p.
 457.

 Rachael D Kent, ‘An introduction to cross-examining witnesses in international arbitration’, TDM 2006, Volume 3, Issue 2, p.
 1.

-Anne-Véronique Schlaepfer, ‘Witness statements’ in Arbitration and Oral Evidence, L Levy and V V Veeder eds.
-(ICC Publishing, 2005), p.
-68
+Anne-Véronique Schlaepfer, ‘Witness statements’, in L Levy and V V Veeder (eds), Arbitration and Oral Evidence (ICC Publishing, 2005), p.
+68.